dipsaus9/blog/building-a-design-system-that-scales-with-your-organization.md

 Design systems have become more popular in recent years.
 However, there is still much to learn about how design systems can be used to their full potential, and how organizations can benefit from them with the right tools.
 A well-designed design system can significantly improve an organization's design workflow, efficiency, and consistency, ultimately leading to better user experiences.

 The exact meaning of a design system differs among the web.
-According to the Niels Norman group (<https://www.nngroup.com/>), a design system is a set of standards to manage design at scale by reducing redundancy while creating a shared language and visual consistency across different pages and channels.
+According to the [Niels Norman group](https://www.nngroup.com/), a design system is a set of standards to manage design at scale by reducing redundancy while creating a shared language and visual consistency across different pages and channels.
 These standards - or what I rather call an alignment - for your brand isn’t something new.
 Designers and developers have been aligning with multiple systems and tools for as long as styling your website in HTML tables was the standard.
 But over the years we developed better tools to do this.
 It is important to recognize that a design “system” is more than just a component library.

 Design systems are made of many components, patterns, styles, and guidelines, which can help optimize your design efforts.
 A Design system should at least have the following items: